Military history of Canada: War of 1812

-Believing a bold attack was needed to galvanize the local population and First Nations to the colony's defence, Major-General Isaac Brock quickly ordered a British-First Nations siege on Fort Mackinac.
-In August 1812, Brock's force moved towards Amherstburg to confront an invading American army in Upper Canada, only to find that they had retreated to Detroit.
-The American retreat facilitated Brock's alliance with Shawnee chief Tecumseh and provided him with the excuse to abandon his orders to maintain a defensive posture within Upper Canada.
-A British-First Nations force besieged and captured Detroit, providing them control over the Michigan Territory and the Upper Mississippi.
+Believing a bold move was needed to rally support in Upper Canada, Major-General Isaac Brock quickly ordered a British-First Nations siege on Fort Mackinac and advanced to Amherstburg to confront the invading US Army, only to find they had retreated to Detroit.
+The American retreat allowed Brock to form an alliance with Shawnee chief Tecumseh and abandon his defensive orders, leading to the capture of Detroit and occupation of the Michigan Territory by British-First Nations forces.